 Jason Lazarus at jasonlazarus.com is a student and now a professor of the school of Art Institute of Chicago and was trained as a photographer but is now working on sculpture who specializes in postmodernism.

 Carol Jackson at jacksoncarol.com has recent solo exhibitions around Chicago and as long been a part of the city's artistic fabric.
 Her specialty is aesthetic loopy swirls and mechanical detritus as it moves across media to sculpture and painting on photography.
-I was able to find her paintings et ebay.com half price with Memorial Day coupon codes.
-So next time check current Coupons for eBay while shopping for your favourite artists.
+I was able to find her paintings at ebay.com half price with Memorial Day coupon codes.
+So next time check current eBay coupons while shopping for your favourite artists.

 Academy records even though it sounds like a music label or record store is a platform for live performance, recorded events and prints ephemera and is run by Stephen Lacy at academyrecords.org.